Registration Details & Policies

 Integrators List Requirements:

-Products that pass 80% of one-on-one interoperability test sessions, pass all appropriate PCI-SIG compliance tests, and submit the Product Listing Request Form, may be listed on a PCI-SIG Integrators List.
+For testing requirements on being listed on the PCI-SIG Integrators List, please see the PCIe Workshop Testing Summary.
+Once all requirements are met, in order to be listed on the PCI-SIG Integrators List please submit the Product Listing Request Form.
 The Integrators List is used by a number of PCI-SIG companies to make product purchase decisions.
 When submitting the Product Listing Request Form, only one product will be listed per product tested at a PCI-SIG Compliance Workshop.

 PCI Express 4.0 Only: PCI-SIG Integrators List testing for CEM devices is performed at the PCI Express connector, and AICs or System boards that pass can be added to the Integrators List.
 Vendors that wish to place the corresponding component onto the Integrators List based on that passing result, must certify to PCI-SIG that the electrical interface exposed at the CEM connector is the electrical interface of that component.
 Note that devices such as redrivers or retimers when present between the component and the CEM connector prevent the full electrical and functional testing of the component itself, and therefore while such an AIC or System board may achieve a passing result (and be placed on the Integrators List as an AIC or System), the component itself has not achieved a passing result and therefore cannot be placed on the Integrators List as a Component unless specifically tested.